rodhent/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- Dom is an object representation of the html elements of a webpage.

 2. What is an event?

+- Every single interaction with a webpage is considered an event

 3. What is an event listener?

+- Even Listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+- Array like objects don't have access to array methods.

 5. What is a component?

+- Component is a reusable code.
+It's useful for turning data into html blocks.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.